All Ceylon Tamil Congress: History

-In 1972 the ACTC and the FP formed the Tamil United Front, which later evolved into the Tamil United Liberation Front in 1976.
+In 1972 the ACTC and ITAK formed the Tamil United Front, which later evolved into the Tamil United Liberation Front in 1976.
+The TULF would win 18 out of the 168 seats in the National State Assembly in the 1977 general elections, thus making it the main opposition party.

-Ahead of the 2001 elections, ACTC joined the LTTE-backed Tamil National Alliance (TNA).
-In the 2004 elections the TNA won 6.9% of the popular vote and 22 out of the 225 seats in parliament.
+Ahead of the 2001 general elections, the ACTC joined the LTTE-backed Tamil National Alliance (TNA).
+In the 2004 elections, the TNA won 6.9% of the popular vote and 22 out of the 225 seats in parliament.

-The ACTC left the TNA in 2010 and subsequently joined a new political alliance, the Tamil National People's Front.
+The ACTC left the TNA in 2010 and subsequently formed a new political alliance, the Tamil National People's Front.